 2021-2022 Flu Vaccines

-Due to the COVID-19 pandemic and in order to maintain the safety of our patients, we are UNABLE to offer our walk-in flu shot clinics this season.
+Due to the COVID-19 pandemic and in order to maintain the safety of our patients, we are UNABLE to offer our walk-in flu shot clinics once again this season.

-Alternatively, we will be offering BOOKED APPOINTMENTS each day for flu shots!
+We will be offering BOOKED APPOINTMENTS for flu shots!

-Call our Flu Line at 519-682-2307 and dial extension 303 to book an appointment or for any flu vaccine-related questions.
+Call our Vaccine Line at 519-682-2307 and dial extension 303 to book an appointment or for any flu vaccine-related questions.

 Appointments will be booked based on the availability of the vaccine.